Lifelong Continual Learning for Anomaly Detection: New Challenges, Perspectives, and Insights: Conclusions

 \section{Conclusions}

-In this paper we explored the adoption of lifelong learning in the context of anomaly detection, emphasizing the advantages it could provide to the advancement of the field.
-We devised a learning setting characterization that could be useful to adopt lifelong learning in the context of anomaly detection.
-We designed a procedure for scenario generation that can be used to create lifelong learning scenarios adopting any standard anomaly detection dataset.
-Our experiments showed that lifelong scenarios are challenging for commonly adopted one-class anomaly detection methods.
-Overall, we advocate that lifelong learning is important in anomaly detection to further bring real-life complexity to the experimental setting, providing advantages compared to static and online scenarios currently adopted in the literature.
-Nevertheless, our attempts should be seen as a preliminary exploration, and suggest that vast research is required to design or improve existing scenarios, metrics, evaluation protocols, and learning strategies specifically tailored to lifelong anomaly detection.
+In this paper, we {addressed lifelong learning in the context of anomaly detection.
+In general, our contribution stands in the definition of a common ground for research on this topic and showcasing challenges, perspectives and insights brought by lifelong learning for anomaly detection.
+Specifically, we } devised a learning setting characterization that could be useful to adopt lifelong learning in the context of anomaly detection. {Moreover, we} designed a procedure for scenario generation that can be used to create lifelong learning scenarios adopting any standard anomaly detection dataset.
+Insights from our experiments {revealed that anomaly detection in lifelong learning scenarios is a challenging problem, and that} there is a performance gap between non-lifelong and lifelong learning strategies, indicating that lifelong scenarios are challenging for commonly adopted {non-lifelong} anomaly detection methods. {Moreover, we observed} that lifelong learning strategies {such as Replay} have the potential to tackle these challenges.
+Overall, we advocate that lifelong learning is essential in anomaly detection to further bring real-life complexity to the experimental setting, providing advantages compared to static and online scenarios currently adopted in the literature. {We identified a number of domains, such as cybersecurity, human activity, and industrial processes, where such capabilities can be fruitful due to their dynamic characteristics.} { We showed that lifelong learning metrics and concept-level performance observed in the learning scenario enable a more detailed model evaluation that uncovers the impact of forgetting and task transferability. }